INN-SFU/BRS_Training/FAQ.md

 ## Questions & Answers

-## Contribute to the FAQ
+### Contribute to the FAQ

-If you don't see your question here or if you'd like to contribute a FAQ, please create and submit a [new issue](https://github.com/INN-SFU/BRS_Training/issues/new/choose).
+If you don't see your question here or if you'd like to contribute a FAQ, please create and submit it as a [new issue](https://github.com/INN-SFU/BRS_Training/issues/new/choose).
+We'll respond to your question and post it here as soon as we can.
 Thank you!

 ### I can't access the project directory